There are several reasons for your dishwasher not to dry properly. Please see if one of the following will solve the problem.

 Consider technical problems

 If the problem continues, there might be a problem with your dishwasher’s heating element or thermostat.
-If you suspect this to be the case, contact an authorised service agent.
+If you suspect this to be the case, contact an authorized service agent.